Guests of Honor

 At our Inaugural Gala, Revolutionary Spaces invites you to come together in community to share in our vision to both preserve the past and uncover histories that can help us imagine a better future for the city and nation.

 Doing so is not a solo effort.
 Together, we must reflect on our past while simultaneously looking toward the future.
-Revolutionary Spaces is pleased to announce our guests of honor over the next few weeks, as both individuals have shown an incredible commitment to American history and democracy.
+Revolutionary Spaces is pleased to announce our guests of honor, as both individuals have shown an incredible commitment to American history and democracy.

 Revolutionary Spaces’ 2022 Inaugural Gala Guests of Honor are The Honorable Byron Rushing and Professor Danielle Allen.